aarmey/CV/Biosketch.md

  ~ Instructor, Machine Learning & Data-Driven Modeling in Bioengineering, Department of Bioengineering, UCLA

 2019–Present
- ~ Instructor, Integrated and Interdisciplinary Undergraduate Research Program, Undergraduate Research Center
+ ~ Instructor, Integrated and Interdisciplinary Undergraduate Research Program, UCLA

 ### Other Experience and Professional Memberships